Helium Contamination

 Compressor Oil Mist Separator

 The oil mist (aerosol) separator utilizes very fine fibers to coalesce oil vapor into droplets and thus “clean” the helium gas.
 Oil from this separator is re-injected into the pump through a series of filters.
 The Oil Mist Separator and associated filters (3) must be serviced every five years to ensure the integrity of the purity of the helium (99.999%).
-This is not field serviceable, contact PTB Sales to schedule the servicing of your compressor.
+This is not field serviceable, contact PTB to schedule the servicing of your compressor.

 Helium lines & Aeroquip Connections